 If you have a problem with drug abuse or suffer from alcohol addiction, you will have experienced the many ways addiction can negatively impact your life.
-And if you are thinking about specialist treatment to overcome your struggles with substance misuse, you have probably experienced a worsening of the negative factors that tend to accumulate and exasperate when a person is addicted to alcohol and/or other drugs.
+And if you are thinking about specialist addiction treatment to overcome your struggles with substance misuse, you have probably experienced a worsening of the negative factors that tend to accumulate and exasperate when a person is addicted to alcohol and/or other drugs.

 While each person’s experience with addiction is different, there are certain types of mental and physical symptoms of substance misuse that are important to understand.
 Of course, these symptoms will vary depending on your substance(s) of choice, how long you have been misusing the substance and your overall mental and physical health.

 Certain drugs, like heroin or cocaine, will impact the mind and body differently than others, but regardless of your substance of choice, addiction will impact your life in negative ways and symptoms will worsen over time if effective treatment is not sought.

 As you consider seeking help for yourself or a loved one, you may benefit from learning more about the various ways certain substances can take their toll on the mind and body.

-The following lists briefly describe some of the more common outcomes of substance misuse, but keep in mind that your experience may differ depending on your behaviour and circumstances.
+The following lists briefly describe some of the more common outcomes of substance misuse, most linked with withdrawal symptoms.
+Keep in mind that your experience may differ depending on your behaviour and circumstances.